ppy/osu-wiki/news/2026/2026-09-11-aspire-6-results.md

 ![Honorable mentions](/wiki/shared/news/2026-09-11-aspire-6-results/podium-honourable-mentions.jpg)

-...
+#### THE ENTIRE EARTH - conic

+Throwing out the ranking criteria doesn't mean you have to rely on glitches to make your map stand out, and [fowwo](https://osu.ppy.sh/users/4547551) has proven just that with their entry.

+conic goes against the expectations of past Aspire winners to bring us an experience founded on pure fun and whimsy.
+If any map deserves to have the storyboard enabled, it's this one, featuring the wholesome story of a pig's discovery of the cosmos.
+As a bonus, an SS is also achievable on this map, a true rarity in Aspire nowadays.

+#### Camellia - (The) Red * Room

+Previous entries to Aspire have explored slider art, slider animations, and even distorted sliders.

+[TheShadowOfDark](https://osu.ppy.sh/users/5795337) and [TheMagicAnimals](https://osu.ppy.sh/users/17274052) have levelled things up further by using slider balls to create a dancing effect as you play along to the map, adding an extra layer to the visual spectacle.
+We were impressed with how Red * Room uses a mix of old and new slider trickery to create a unique experience visually and mechanically.

+#### Mili - world.execute(me);

+Some of you may be familiar with the [ranked map by Exile-](https://osu.ppy.sh/beatmapsets/470977#osu/1006822) which features one of the highest quality storyboards this game has seen.
+This rendition by [LunaUwU](https://osu.ppy.sh/users/39084830) looks to capture that same magic using sliders to highlight the keywords in the lyrics.

+world.execute(me); doesn't attempt anything over the top or too flashy, but instead has a focus on relatively down to earth visuals (by Aspire's standards) to represent the song in a clean and satisfying manner.
+However, the map is still an enjoyable experience even with the focus on visuals, something that we really appreciate in Aspire.

 ## Future of Aspire

 Aspire will be back in 2028.
 The plan is to host Aspire on alternating years with [Locus](/wiki/Contests/Locus/2025), so please look forward to the second iteration of Locus next year!

 The format is also likely to change for next Aspire.
 While there were certainly successes this year, there are still some sour points to be improved upon.
 Aspire shall continue to adapt, and your feedback will be key in its success!

 We have put together a survey to gather your thoughts on Aspire, which should take around 5(?) minutes to complete.
 Please let us know your thoughts!